 Using Formulas as Conditional Formatting Colors

-In addition to selecting a static color with the color selector, a formula may be used to change the colors of a cell when conditional formatting.
+In addition to selecting a static colour with the colour selector, a formula may be used to change the colours of a cell when using conditional formatting.

-One application of this feature is to read color values from a data source and use that color data to apply formatting to a cell.
+One application of this feature is to read colour values from a data source and use that colour data to apply formatting to a cell.

 Clicking on the Color Selector's Set by Formula button will open the standard Formula Editor.
 All formula elements available in conditional formulas are available, including CellValue(), references to other cells, application parameters and Data Objects.